addisonhall/generatepress-child/README.md

 - `cpt-output-custom.php`: Tells custom post types and taxonomies to use specified template partials (stored within `partials`)
 - `cpt-output-reset.php`: Heads off the default display of custom post types and taxonomies so that our custom partials can be used instead
 - `dashboard-widgets.php`: Where my dashboard widgets live
-- `generatepress.php`: Some customizations for GeneratePress
+- `generatepress.php`: Some customizations for GeneratePress.
+I've updated some things here for GP 2.0.
 - `image-sizes.php`: Optional custom image sizes
 - `optimizations.php`: Some stuff to make our site lean and mean
 - `shortcodes.php`: Where my shortcodes live